 (this list will be updated when candidates are confirmed by the Returning Officer)

-Nominations will be accepted by appointment until May 4 and from 9 a.m. to 5 p.m. on Tuesday, May 5 (Nomination Day) at the Municipal Administration Building.
+Nominations will be accepted by appointment until May 4 or on Tuesday, May 5 (Nomination Day) from 9:00 a.m. to 5:00 p.m. at the Municipal Administration Building.

 For complete details on how to become a candidate visit: https://victoriacounty.com/election/ or contact Steff MacLeod, Returning Officer by email at steff.macleod@victoriacounty.ca or by phone at 902-295-3659.